Special Region of Surakarta: 2025 re-establishment debate

 Minister of Home Affairs Tito Karnavian expressed cautious openness toward the proposal for a Special Region of Surakarta, emphasizing the importance of due process.
 He stated that any region may propose special status, but such proposals must satisfy specific criteria and undergo legislative procedures.
 Tito raffirming that submissions are allowed, but must be carefully assessed for justification.
 He clarified that establishing a new special region would require amending existing laws and obtaining approval from the House of Representatives (DPR).
 Speaking to reporters on 25 April 2025, he explained that the Ministry of Home Affairs would evaluate any formal proposal on Surakarta’s special status based on historical or sociocultural considerations.
 Tito further distinguished this proposal from the current national moratorium on the creation of new administrative regions, noting that a request for special region status differs from forming an ordinary new province.
 While the creation of a special region would still involve establishing a new autonomous administrative unit, it may be treated with separate considerations if it fulfills the required criteria.

 From the Presidential Office (Istana), the official response to the proposal for a Special Region of Surakarta has been neutral.
 Deputy Minister of State Secretariat (Wamensesneg) Juri Ardiantoro stated that, as of the end of April 2025, there had been no formal discussion or decision regarding the proposal.
 He urged all parties to remain patient until any official deliberations take place.
 Juri further noted that he had not received detailed information on the specific justifications behind the proposal for Surakarta’s special status and observed that various regional reorganization proposals are currently under consideration across Indonesia.
-His remarks reflect the central government’s cautious and neutral stance — recognizing the proposal without expressing support or opposition.